mdx-workshop/mdx-submissions21/paper.md

 $$ y_{i,j} = \frac{\exp((z_{i,j} + g_j) / \tau ) }{\sum_{k}^{m}\exp((z_{i,k} + g_k)/\tau) }$$
 while $\tau$ is a non-negative temperature, $g$ are categorical distribution from $n= -log(-log(u))$, and $u$ are uniform samples from uniform distribution $\mathcal{U}(0,1)$.

-During training, Gumbel softmax estimation stochastically maps the representation of the encoder output to discrete latent in the codebook.
+During training, Gumbel softmax estimation stochastically maps the representation of the encoder output to the discrete latents.
+In other words, $q_i$ is a weighted sum of all discrete latents.
-For this reason, features in the encoder are selected stochastically rather than deterministically in the codebook.
 This way it is easier to compute the gradients and can simply implement the reparameterization trick that approximates the categorical distributions.
-However, during the inference, we deterministically choose one discrete latent in the codebook.
+However, during inference we deterministically choose one discrete latent in the codebook.

 $$ q_i =\begin{cases}
-   \[e_1, e_2, ... e_m\] \otimes y_i &\quad \text{if train step} \\
+   [e_1, e_2, ... e_m] \otimes y_i &\quad \text{if train step} \\
    e^*                   &\quad \text{if inference step}
 \end{cases}$$
 where $q_i$ is the quantized representation of the $i$-th source, $e$ are the discrete latents in the codebook, $z$ is the output of encoder, and $e^*=e_\operatorname{argmax}(y_i)$.

 ## Multi-latent Quantization
 One limitation of the latent quantization approach is the restricted expressive power compared to continuous latent space approaches.
-To increase the expressive power, we could have increased the number of elements in a codebook.
+To increase the number of source representations, we could have simply increased the number of elements in a codebook.
-However, this method could raise memory issues.
-Instead, we use multiple codebooks and construct each $q_s$ with a combination of quantized vectors $e^{(h)}$ ([h \in \[1,H\]]), where h is the codebook index.
+Instead, we use a more memory-efficient way to increase expressive power.
+We use multiple codebooks and construct each $q_i$ with a combination of quantized vectors $(e^*){(h)} (h \in [1,H])$, where h is the codebook index.

 $$ q_i=[(e^*)^{(1)}, ..., (e^*)^{(H)}]$$

-In this approach, the expressive power of the source representations $q_i$ increase exponentially with the number of codebooks, whereas the number of elements in a codebook is linear with the expressive power.
+Through this approach, the number of available source representations increases exponentially with the total number of codebooks.

 ## Task definition
 ### Selective source reconstruction